How do I know if my property is in an incorporated city or unincorporated Sonoma County?

 The mail boxes will stay where they are now.
 Mail delivery routes and the location of mail boxes are determined by the US Postal Service.
 If you want to change the location of your-mailbox, you must contact your local Postmaster.

-Now that my road it is going to have a name, will it be a public road - not private?
+Now that my road is going to have a name, will it be a public road (not private)?

 No. If the road was private, it will remain private.

 After my road is named, will the county begin maintaining it?

 Who puts up the new road name sign?

 If the owners and users of the road petitioned the County for an official road name, then they are collectively responsible for purchasing, installing, and maintaining an approved road name sign.
 Contact Permit Sonoma to obtain County road sign specifications.